InsightScout - find people already asking

 No. We scan public content only.
 No API keys, no passwords, no account connections.

-Why not more insights per day?
+Why not more opportunities per day?

-What can I do with an insight?
+What can I do with an opportunity?

 Can I cancel anytime?